 Another big real estate development is underway at Parkmerced, which calls for the modernisation of a 152-acre site on the southeast edge of the city.
 The construction of 230,000 square feet of commercial real estate, 80,000 square feet of office space, and 60,000 square feet of parks and public areas should finish in 2035.
 Some of the new residential units are already inhabited and the first stage of this $1.35-billion project should be finished in 2022.

-Transportation, a crucial role in San Francisco’s future
+Public transportation in San Francisco: a crucial role in the city’s future

 Along with a facelift of new buildings, green spaces and meeting places, the city absolutely needs to renew its transport system.
 San Francisco is in fourth place for the world’s most congested streets.
 According to a survey cited by the news outlet San Francisco Business Times 70% of residents would be willing to pay higher taxes if it meant solving the snarling traffic.